SymfonyCasts/messenger/sfcasts/functional-test.md

 If you look in `ImagePostController`, we're expecting the name of the uploaded file - that's normally the `name` attribute on the `<input` field - to literally be `file`.
-Use that key in our test and set it to our `$uploadedFile` object.
+Not the *most* creative name ever... but sensible.
+Use that key in our test and set it to the `$uploadedFile` object.

 And... that's it!
-To see if it worked *really* easily, let's `dd($client->getResponse()->getContent()`.
+To see if it worked, let's just `dd($client->getResponse()->getContent())`.

-Let's try it!
-I'll find my terminal, clear the screen and run:
+Testing time!
+Find your terminal, clear the screen, deep breath and...

 ```terminal
 php bin/phpunit
 ```

 Got it!
 And we get a new id each time we run it.
-Right now this is saving to our *normal* database because I haven't gone to the trouble of creating a separate database for my test environment, which I usually like to do.
-But that's fine.
+The `ImagePost` records are saving to our *normal* database because I haven't gone to the trouble of creating a separate database for my `test` environment.
+That *is* something I normally like to do.

 ## Asserting Success

-Remove the `dd()`: let's replace this with a real assertion:
+Remove the `dd()`: let's use a real assertion: `$this->assertResponseIsSuccessful()`.
-`$this->assertResponseIsSuccessful()`.

-This is a new method in Symfony 4.3... and it's not the only one: the new `WebTestAssertionsTrait` has a *ton* of nice new methods for testing a variety of things.
+This nice method was added in Symfony 4.3... and it's not the only one: this new `WebTestAssertionsTrait` has a *ton* of nice new methods for testing a whole bunch of stuff!

 If we stopped now... this is a nice test and you might be perfectly happy with it.
 But... there's one part that's *not* ideal.
 Right now, when we run our test,